Jesse1211/ECS-189L/ProjectDocumetation.md

 - ThunderBolt：

 	Before the player can confront the Boss in the battle scene, they must first engage in conversation with the Non-Player Character (NPC).
 Once the dialogue with the NPC concludes, a thunder-created battle zone materializes.
 The player is restricted from leaving this zone until they have successfully defeated the Boss.
 This battle zone is implemented by the script called “thunderTrigger.”
-After
+I attach the trigger script to the NPC, specifically the deer character.

 - Enemy AI: